Features / Information

 Snacking while walking keeps up your energy levels – bananas, apples, nuts as well as dried fruits like apricots offer a healthy energy boost if needed.
 Don’t forget to take drinking water with you.
 Most villages have water refill stations.

-Some of our walking routes pass or end at well-known pubs so it would be rude not to pop in to sample what’s on offer after completing a walk.
+Some of our walking routes pass or end at well-known pubs so why not pop in to sample what’s on offer after completing a walk?
 Look out for the New Forest Marque – the branding used to promote locally-produced food and drink.

 Help protect the Forest